trivago/gollum/docs/src/gen/formatter/double.rst

 **UseLeftStreamID** (default: false)

-  Use the stream id of the left side as the final stream id for the message if this value is "true".
+  When set to "true", use the stream id of the left side (after formatting) as the streamID for the resulting message.
   This parameter is set to "false" by default.